ChristinaAsmus/irrigation_param_analysis/README.md

 python download_zenodo.py.
 ```

 The observational data for the analysis in

 * `/compare_obs/Tab3_Eval_Scia_t2m.py`
 * `/appendix/C1_station_locations_spatial_scatter.py`

-can be downloaded from [serverstazioni](http://193.206.192.214/serverstazioni/stazioni400.php).
+was originally downloaded from [serverstazioni](http://193.206.192.214/serverstazioni/stazioni400.php).
+It is included in V2 from https://doi.org/10.5281/zenodo.10014915